-Traditionally, an organisation would update its operating-model design once every 3 to 5 years.
-In a digital world, organisations are doing so more frequently and expect things to change on a regular basis.
+Traditionally, an organisation would update its operating model design every 3 to 5 years.
+In a digital world, organisations are doing so more frequently, and we expect things to change on a regular basis.
 As per PMI research, more than 55% of PMO directors say the charter for their PMO has changed in the past five years.
-Traditional PMOs that have focused on overseeing the tactical activities of a program, project or portfolio, now face more reporting, more paperwork, and more meetings.
+Traditional PMOs that have previously focused on overseeing the tactical activities of a program, project or portfolio, now face increased reporting, more administration, and copious meetings.

-Unfortunately, many traditional PMOs fall short of their potential with this pace of change as they are stuck in a Directive PMO approach.
-They are not connected to the strategic direction of the organisation and find themselves lumbered with a traditional administrative role preventing delivery of real strategic value.
+Unfortunately, many traditional PMOs fall short of their full potential, stuck in a Directive PMO approach where they are not connected to the strategic direction of the organisation, lumbered with a traditional administative role preventing delivery of real strategic value to the business.